Information for consumers and businesses affected by COVID-19

 Businesses involved in the travel industry need to remain conscious of their legal obligations and treat consumers fairly.

-Australian Consumer Law (ACL) regulators, including OFT, have developed a best-practice guide to help.
+Australian Consumer Law (ACL) regulators, including Office of Fair Trading, have developed a best-practice guide to help.
 The information in the guide relates primarily to situations where travel services have been cancelled as a result of COVID-19, rather than, for example, where travel services will still proceed but the consumer has decided to cancel their booking.

 Incorporated associations, charities and not-for-profits

-The restrictions implemented to reduce the spread of COVID-19 has impacted the running of incorporated associations and charities registered in Queensland.
+The restrictions implemented to reduce the spread of COVID-19 have impacted the running of incorporated associations and charities registered in Queensland.

 The Associations Incorporation Act 1981 requires an association’s annual general meeting (AGM) to be held within 6 months of the end of their financial year.
-Due to COVID-19 restrictions, all associations were provided an automatic extension of time until 30 April 2021 to hold their AGM without the need to lodge an extension application.
+Due to COVID-19 restrictions, all associations were given an automatic extension until 30 April 2021 to hold their AGM without the need to apply for an extension.

 The Act allows all associations to hold meetings by video conferencing if they wish, provided members can hear and take part in discussions as they happen.
 Any association which is unable to hold its AGM within the required time frame may apply for an extension in writing to email@example.com.

 Directions from the Chief Health Officer may change from time to time.
 When calling meetings, the management committee should make sure they are aware of any restrictions that may be in place at the time, for example, how many people can gather at the venue and the social distancing required.
 Learn more about the Chief Health Officer requirements.